+Instructor Response Time for Phone/Email:

-Instructor Response Time for Phone/Email: I will be checking my e-mail and voicemail messages daily and will be responding to your e-mail and voice mail messages as soon as I can within 24 hours period.
+Response Time for Posting Grades on D2L: I will be checking my e-mail and voicemail messages daily and will be responding to your e-mail and voice mail messages as soon as I can within 24 hours period.

 Any e-mails received on Friday's or during the weekend may not be responded to until the following Monday.
 If you do not receive a response within the allotted time, please send a follow-up email.